Regression Discontinuity Design with Potentially Many Covariates: Empirical illustration: Head Start data

 An important aspect of the Head start example is that it is unclear which covariates become useful to improve efficiency mainly due to the lack of economic theories behind the problem.
 We conduct the empirical exercises of CCFT by applying our variable selection approach with two extensions.
 First, we introduce 36 interaction terms in addition to the nine original covariates.
 Second, we also implement those estimation and inference for subsamples to see the effect of changes in the ratio of the number of covariates ($p$) to that of observations ($n$).
 Hereafter, as in CCFT, we focus on child mortality among many outcome variables.

-Table \ref{tab:emp} shows the results of our empirical illustration.
+Table 5 shows the results of our empirical illustration.
 Four columns correspond to four estimation procedures which are the same as those used in the simulation experiments.
 The first panel shows the full sample results ($n=2799$ and $p/n=0.016$).
-The RD causal effect estimates are presented in the first row.
+The RDD causal effect estimates are presented in the first row.
 The next three rows show 95\% confidence intervals, their percentage length changes relative to the one in the first column, and their associated $p$-values where these are obtained without restriction on the MSE optimal bandwidth for the local linear regression ($h$) and the pilot bandwidth ($b$).
 See CCT and CCFT for more details on the robust inference methods.
 These results are also obtained under the restriction $h/b=1$, which are reported in the following three rows.
-The next two rows in the same panel present the bandwidths $(h,b)$, and effective sample sizes $(n_{-},n_{+})$ used for the RD estimates.
-The effective sample sizes are the number of observations with the running variable in the intervals $[\bar{x}-h,\bar{x}]$ and $[\bar{x},\bar{x}+h]$.
+The next two rows in the same panel present the bandwidths $(h,b)$, and effective sample sizes $(n_{-},n_{+})$ used for the RDD estimation.
+The effective sample sizes are the numbers of observations of the running variable in the intervals $[\bar{x}-h,\bar{x}]$ and $[\bar{x},\bar{x}+h]$.
 We also report the selected covariates for our covariate selection approach.
-We use subsamples of the first 1000 and 500 observations for the second and third panels, leading to $p/n=0.045$ and .$0.090$, respectively.
+We use subsamples of the first 1000 and 500 observations for the second and third panels, leading to $p/n=0.045$ and $0.090$, respectively.

-For the full sample case, the covariate-adjusted estimates mildly deviate from the standard one while our estimate based on the variable selection is identical to the standard one.
-Although the confidence intervals of the covariate-adjusted approaches are shorter than the standard one, this might induce under-coverages for the case of many covariates as illustrated in the simulation experiment.
+For the full sample case, the covariate adjusted estimates mildly deviate from the standard one while our estimate based on the variable selection is identical to the standard one.
+Although the confidence intervals of the covariate adjusted approaches are shorter than the standard one, this might induce under-coverages for the case of many covariates as illustrated in the simulation experiment.
 As the sample size gets smaller, the observations made here are amplified.
 In contrast, we can see the stable performance of the variable selection approach and its mild contribution to shorten the confidence intervals.
+Table 6 presents the corresponding results for the case of nine covariates as considered by CCFT.
+The results are essentially similar to those of Table 5, although the influence of the covariates is less dramatic.

 {}

 { {}}

 { }